dotsilverman/algorithms/_posts/2016-06-15-Compressed-Sensing-Brian-Busemeyer.md

 ---
 layout: page
-title:  "Boltzmann Machines"
+title:  "Compressed sensing"
-subheadline:  "by Dima Kochkov"
+subheadline:  "by Brian Busemeyer"
 Description: "Compressed sensing is a way of extracting a full signal out of a sparse sampling.
 It's only requirement is that the signal has a sparse representation in some basis, which is actually true for most interesting signals that we encounter."

 categories: